• Skip to primary navigation

 Screen Shot

-(I pulled this tidbit from One Stop For Writers, where all the settings for both books can also be found.
-Subscribers can access the entries in their entirety while registered users can see a sampling.)
+(I pulled this from One Stop For Writers, where all the settings for both books also live.)

 I’m not talking about the friends that your character thinks are friends but end up stabbing her in the back.
 I’m talking about real friends who cause real trouble, often unintentionally.